YuChaoGithub/Knights-Rubbish/build_log.md

 **Commit**

+[2017.12.25]
+* Completed scripting Plugobra.

+[2017.12.26]
+* Scripting Godotbos.
+Not finished nor tested yet.

+[2017.12.27]
+* Completed scripting Godotbos.
+* Fixed an intricate bug that freezes enemies in "Hurt" animation when two consecutive attacks hit.

+[2017.12.28]
+* Organized and remake some Eye Mac's animations.
+* Scripting Eye Mac.
+Not finished nor teseted yet.

+[2017.12.29]
+* Completed scripting Eye Mac.
+* Changed the duration of number indicators from 1.0 sec to 0.25 sec.
+Milestone: Completed scripting all enemies in Computer Room.

+[2017.12.30]
+* Completed changing Keshia's basic attack.
+(Fully interruptable, attack twice)

+**Commit**

+To Do List:
-Sprint: Explode animation scene.
-Abnormal status indicator.
+* Abnormal status indicator.
 (Probably should be combined with Number Indicator.)
+* Powerup animations and graphics.
+* Boss health bar.